 / The transferee servicer must Receive a complete copy of the individual mortgage loan files so that it is able to service the transferred mortgage loans without interruption as of the transfer date.
+If the transfer includes eMortgage loans that were closed using remote online notarization (RON), the transferee servicer must ensure they have access to the recording of the remote notarial ceremony and retain access in accordance with the requirements in Selling Guide , A2-4.1-03, Electronic Records, Signatures, and Transactions.
 Understand borrower account histories (including the amount and nature of all servicing advances and fees assessed to the borrower) as of the transfer date.
 Review its subsequent collection of funds from borrowers to ensure accurate accounting for recovery of advances charged to the borrower.
 Honor any forbearance agreements or other arrangements made with borrowers by the previous servicer (or provides reasonable notice of any change in these arrangements-if contractually permitted).